joelesko/tht/CONTRIBUTING.md

 - asInner: in the middle of an expression. e.g. `+`, `.`

 For example, `-` (minus) can have `asLeft` (prefix, e.g. '-123') and `asInner` (infix, e.g. '45 - 23').

+### Internal Code Style

+Please try to stay consistent with the code that already exists.

+The code doesn't follow any particular PHP standard, but I am open to doing so.

+Likewise, many sections of the codebase can be refactored.
+For any wide-reaching refactor, please run it by me first, but I'll probably be open to it.

 ## Performance